TIDAL-modelling/TIDAL/README.md

 - add a page that shows individual level trajectories (struggling with the R code to get these trajectories from lme4)
   - this page includes imputing missing age with the mean for each time point.
 Check if we need this imputed previously for the data exploration page.
 - add a page to show peak velocity (when code available)
+- add a button that downloads a well commented R script which essentially outputs what you've done in the GUI, code to wrangle data, models, plots etc. maybe using this: https://rstudio.github.io/shinymeta/articles/code-distribution.html

 - add a module to run when closing the shiny app using `onStop` to remove the functions in modules.R:
 ```